Services & Programs

 We provide a wide range of services across the Twin Cities and Northern Minnesota.
 Below you will see the listed programs along with the ability to send referrals.

-We have expertise in providing flexible, individualized employment supports — from start to finish — to people with intellectual/developmental disabilities, severe and persistent mental illness, traumatic brain injuries, physical disabilities, and sensory impairments.
+We have expertise in providing flexible, individualized employment supports — from start to finish — to people with disabilities, severe and persistent mental health, traumatic brain injuries, and sensory impairments.
+We offer employment services in three different areas: Exploration, Development, and Support.
 Our goal is to develop customized jobs in the community that capitalize on each individual’s interests, abilities, and personal goals.

 Retirement Services (MARI)

 We provide a supportive, respectful environment in its MARI Program (Music, Arts, Recreation and Inclusion), located in the south metro area.
 The focus of this program is to provide a quality community experience for older adults with intellectual/developmental disabilities for whom employment is no longer a priority.

 We provide case management and support services to individuals who qualify under the Developmental Disabilities (DD) Waiver, Community Alternatives for Disabled Individuals (CADI) Waiver, and the Brain Injury (BI) Waiver.
 Reach out to find out how we support those who qualify for these waivers to get the assistance they need to live more independent, self-determined lives.

 Independent Living Skills (ILS)